Call our friendly team

 Lush green lawn and shrub - Boston Seeds

 There are many reasons for overseeding a lawn area with grass seed.
 This could be due to general maintenance after raking or scarifying, replacing patches/minor repairs, or you may want to add specialist grass seed for shady areas to improve appearances around trees and buildings.
 Whatever the reason, you should evaluate the current usage of your lawn and decide on a suitable product.
+If you are unsure, please give us a call on 01205 280069, where our expert advisers will be delighted to advise.

 Overseeding an existing lawn

 We stock a range of products suitable for overseeding and you might want to take this opportunity to add new grasses to your lawn if its usage has changed over time.
 Our BS Renovator - Lawn Repair Grass Seed is the simplest, most effective and economical way to overseed an existing lawn.
 This mix is a blend of three amenity dwarf perennial ryegrass varieties - the same blend used each and every year in professional sports to repair and improve grass playing surfaces.
+This mix of professional quality grass seed can germinate in as little as 7-10 days in ideal conditions.

 Other mixes that can used include our BS Childs Play Lawn Seed for lawns with mixed usage and BS Premier Lawn Grass Seed, which will not only repair and thicken your lawn, but also add in exceptional quality grasses, improving the quality and appearance of the lawn with each overseed.